TRANSACTIONS | Elks trim roster

 • Tony Washington | AMER | OL | 6’7 | 318 LBS | 1986-02-17 | New Orleans, LA | Abilene Christian

-Coordinator, Communications (Media Relations), Edmonton Elks Football Club
+Manager, Football Communications and Player Relations, Edmonton Elks Football Club

 Get updates in your mailbox